Piazza Instructor Guide

 A note about Piazza

 Piazza is privacy-compliant, if you take proper steps to protect students’ personal information.
-Please provide the following information to your students:
+Please be sure to provide the following information to your students before they begin using Piazza:

 • In this course, you will be using Piazza, which is a tool to help facilitate discussions.
 When creating an account in the tool, you will be asked to provide personally identifying information.
-Please know you are not required to consent to sharing this personal information with the tool, if you are uncomfortable doing so.
-If you choose not to provide consent, you may create an account using a nickname and a non-identifying email address, then let your instructor know what alias you are using in the tool.
+Please know that you are not required to consent to sharing this personal information with the tool, if you are uncomfortable doing so.
+If you choose not to provide consent, you may use a student.ubc.ca email address to create an account, or ask about other alternatives.

 What do I need to use Piazza?